mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/end-call/java.md

 ## End call when callee hangups

 To end the call (hangup) you need to store the reference to the ongoing call object.
-Add `onGoingCall` property at the top of the `ManActivity`:
+Add `onGoingCall` property at the top of the `MainActivity`:

 ```java
 @Nullable private NexmoCall onGoingCall;